 There were confusing briefing videos and time wasted between games.
 Some phasers had a better look and feel than others.
 Even the location of speakers affected the sound quality.

 Doug also visited Delta Strike customers and gained valuable feedback on ways the design of Delta Strike phasers and vests could be improved.
 He observed players with glasses struggling to put on the poncho-style vests.

 The most significant observation was the fact that laser tag is a social activity.
 Regardless of experience and skill level, most players were at the centers with friends or family.

 Every manufacturer (including his own) missed the mark on tailoring the experience to the player.
 The laser tag industry is about to take a huge leap forward with the release of Genesis.

 The Next Generation of Laser Tag is coming to IAAPA

 When we talk about the next generation of laser tag, it’s in the context of more social and personalized experiences than we’ve ever seen.
 It’s moving away from anonymous code names and cartoon avatars.

 The future of laser tag will continuously enhance the player experience through more intuitive gameplay.
 It’s laser tag manufacturers stepping up their game and pushing each other to new heights.

 That is one of the benefits of healthy competition.
 It keeps the costs low and quality high for owners and operators.

-At IAAPA, we are introducing a system that is making laser tag more personal and social, which increase engagement, repeat business, and revenue.
-We are raising the bar for laser tag equipment by meeting the needs of today’s customers—and players.
+At IAAPA, we introduce a system that makes laser tag more personal and social, increasing engagement, repeat business, and revenue.
+We are raising the bar for laser tag equipment by meeting today’s customer’s and players’ needs.
 We think you’ll notice that when you see Genesis for the first time at booth 3815.